-The careers leader at Churchill Academy & Sixth Form is Rob Morgan, Assistant Headteacher for Sixth Form and 14-19 Progression.
+The Careers Leader at Churchill Academy & Sixth Form is Rob Morgan, Assistant Headteacher for Sixth Form and 14-19 Progression.

 The Careers Programme: Overview

-At Churchill Academy and Sixth Form we develop the skills, character and experience that students need to succeed in later life and make a positive difference to our society.
+At Churchill Academy & Sixth Form we develop the skills, character and experience that students need to succeed in later life and make a positive difference to our society.
 Surrounding our curriculum, extra-curricular activities, behaviour system and our pastoral care are core values of kindness, curiosity and determination that help to develop our students, along with their families and the wider community, into the citizens of tomorrow.
 These elements of character education are intrinsically linked with career readiness.
-In addition to this network of personal development there are explicit events, activities and programmes that provide the ‘lightbulb’ moments such as visits to businesses, enterprise activities, employers and HE visits to the Academy, and a wide enrichment programme.
+In addition to this network of personal development there are explicit events, activities and programmes that provide the ‘lightbulb’ moments such as visits to businesses, enterprise activities, employers and Higher Education visits to the Academy, and a wide enrichment programme.
 Over the course of seven years, from Year 7 to 13, there are a wide range of activities, events and core skills that knit our Careers Programme together.
 Through developing a culture of "academic tenacity" our young people develop commitment and belonging, rising to challenges and making clear links between their current experiences and the future ahead.

 The Careers Programme: Aims

 - To understand different careers and labour market information.